ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   In fact, if the AS issues Access Tokens targeting a group-audience, then the above can possibly be the case when using any transport profile of ACE that supports asymmetric pop-keys.
 If so, the RS should be ready to store at minimum one Access Token per pop-key per audience it belongs to.

 * The RS is a member of two OSCORE groups G1 and G2.
-In particular, both the same format of public authentication credentials is used in both OSCORE groups.
+In particular, the same format of public authentication credentials is used in both OSCORE groups.

   A Client C with public authentication credential AUTH_CRED_C of such format, also member of the two OSCORE group G1 and G2, can conveniently use AUTH_CRED_C as its public authentication credential in both those groups.
 Therefore, C can request two Access Tokens T1 and T2 from the AS, such that: